Objectives of the Huron-Perth Children’s Aid Society

 - family counseling

-- To carry our the Children’s Aid Society’s role and responsibility as mandated by Child and Family Services Act
+- To carry our the Children’s Aid Society’s role and responsibility as mandated by The Child, Youth and Family Services Act

-- Includes the assessment and investigations of allegations of child abuse nad neglect, and the provision of support and services to families in crisis regarding parenting and child management.
+- Includes the assessment and investigations of allegations of child abuse and neglect, and the provision of support and services to families in crisis regarding parenting and child management.

 Sexual Abuse Awareness and Prevention

 The history of each children’s aid society reflects the many developments which have taken place in the delivery of child welfare services in Ontario since the early 1800’s.